Intelligent-Sensing/NeuWS/README.md

 We assume access to a GPU with CUDA 11.3.1 installed/supported.

 ## Dataset
 Please download a NeuWS dataset from https://doi.org/10.5061/dryad.6t1g1jx42.
+The dataset is also available at https://rice.app.box.com/s/1fbdvj0w7x2xugzs94a02hnagkt7dwvr.

 ## Reconstruct Experimental Data